 James Watthey is an experienced commercial barrister handling heavyweight international arbitration and litigation.

-In addition to LMAA, LCIA, SIAC, ICC and other institutional and ad hoc arbitrations all around the world, he also frequently handles disputes in the Mercantile Court, the Commercial Court and the Admiralty Court, as well as other divisions of the High Court.
+In addition to LMAA, LCIA, SIAC, ICC and other institutional and ad hoc arbitrations all around the world, he also frequently handles disputes in the Commercial Court, Circuit Commercial Court and the Admiralty Court, as well as other divisions of the High Court.
 He has particular experience of international actions involving jurisdictional disputes.

-He also has experience in mediation and as an Arbitrator and expert in English law in foreign proceedings.
+He is a busy and in-demand Arbitrator and expert in English law in foreign proceedings.
 His arbitration practice includes both substantive proceedings and challenges under the Arbitration Act 1996, on grounds such as want of jurisdiction, apparent bias, serious irregularity and errors of law.

 James has a broad commercial practice, with particular specialist expertise in: